 Flour develops into many flavours through the fermentation process of sourdough.
-These flavours won’t be like raw flour.
+These flavours won’t resemble raw flour.
 Instead, the flour provides the starting blocks for chemical reactions in which they are produced.

-An acetone smell is produced where there are excessive acetic acids produced.
-These form a acetone, or paint-stripper smell which often appears in unripe starters.
+An acetone smell is produced where excessive acetic acids are produced.
+These form an acetone or paint-stripper smell which often appears in unripe starters.

 It’s less pronounced in sourdough bread, yet, the smell of yeast is still apparent in sourdough bread.
 The smell of yeast adds a beautiful depth of aroma and with hundreds of strains available, provides a unique “nose” to a starter.

-And finally, ethanol appears alongside carbon dioxide as the yeast undergoes fermentation.
+And finally, ethanol appears alongside carbon dioxide as the yeasts undergo fermentation.
 Ethanol, like organic acid, produces mature flavours and dough conditioning factors.
 The smell of alcohol is distinctive and common in sourdough bread.